Gbagyi people: Pottery Training Center

 The Pottery Training Centre (PTC) in Abuja was founded by Micheal Cardew in 1952.
 It was originally a center for only men to learn pottery, even though it is a traditionally female craft.
-Edward Harland Duckworth wanted to have Nigerian pottery rival Japanese and Czechoslovakian wares and encouraged more industry in Nigeria.
+Edward Harland Duckworth wanted to have Nigerian pottery rival Japanese and Czechoslovak wares and encouraged more industry in Nigeria.
 Cardew started with small scale workshops before August 1951 when the site for the PTC was found.
+Since 1951, the PTC has been funded by the government through the Ministry of Trade and Industry.

-Lady Kwali was the first female student in 1954 and paved the way for many more women such as Magdalene Odundo, a ceramist born in Kenya, who studied at the PTC in 1974.
-She met Lady Kwali there and she was greatly influenced by her.
-Lady Kwali graduated the PTC in 1959 and became an employee for the centre.
+Ladi Kwali also known as Lady Kwali was the first female student in 1954 and paved the way for many more women such as Magdalene Odundo, a ceramist born in Kenya, who studied at the PTC in 1974.
+She met Ladi Kwali there and she was greatly influenced by her.
+Ladi Kwali graduated the PTC in 1959 and became an employee for the centre.